 - Water Drain Systems – Due to the cool temperatures of the exhaust gasses from a high-efficiency furnace, most of the water vapor generated when fuel is burned condenses into liquid water in a secondary heat exchanger.
 Any remaining water vapor escapes harmlessly into the atmosphere.
 That’s why these highly energy-efficient furnaces are also called “condensing furnaces.”
 That condensed water has to go somewhere, so it is carried through a drain line to your home’s sanitary drain system.
 As everyone knows, water contributes to rusting, so the secondary heat exchanger is made of stainless steel, which won’t rust.

 Energy-Saving Differences Mean Big Cost Savings

 The additional components inside a high-efficiency condensing furnace add additional costs to manufacturing, and those are passed along to the consumer through higher prices compared to less efficient models.
 To help homeowners make the decision to buy energy-efficient furnaces, both the federal government and local energy companies offer tax credits and rebates to cover some of the price increase.
 But it is lower energy bills that make investing in a high-efficiency model a great idea.
 Over the lifetime of your new furnace, you can save up to thousands of dollars in energy savings alone.
-When we show customers of our Minnesota heating and air conditioning company how much they will save over time, most customers now choose models with an AFUE rating of more than 90% over a standard 80% AFUE model.
+When we show customers how much they will save over time, most customers now choose models with an AFUE rating of more than 90% over a standard 80% AFUE model.

 High-Efficiency Furnace Sales & Installation – Minneapolis St. Paul, MN